 Between the two mattresses, I think the Casper does a better job with edge support.
 When I sit on the edge of the mattress, I feel more secure leaning over to tie my shoes.

 Lying down near the edge, I feel less like I am going to roll off the Casper mattress.

-You can see the edge support differences in the photos below.
+People can see the edge support differences in the photos below.

-Marten is a staff writer for us.
-He has a much different body type than me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
+Marten is a staff writer for us and has a much different body type than me: He is 6’7″ and weighs about 230 lb; I am 5’9″ and 160 lb.
 Here is what he thought about these mattresses and how appropriate they are for heavier sleepers:

-If you’re a heavier back sleeper, either mattress could work for you.
-If you’re a heavier side sleeper, it’s going to be softer on the Casper.
-Finally, if you’re a heavier stomach sleeper, I would choose the Casper as well because of the zoned support.
+If someone is a heavier back sleeper, either mattress could work for them.
+If someone is a heavier side sleeper, it’s going to be softer on the Casper.
+Finally, if someone is a heavier stomach sleeper, they choose the Casper as well because of the zoned support.

 Please leave any specific comments or questions about the Bear or the Casper in the comment section below.